 The Trust Board is permitted to exercise all the powers of the Academy Trust.
 The trustees determine whether to delegate any governance functions and have the right to review and adapt its governance structure at any time, which includes removing delegation.

-The Trust Board is led by the Chair of the Trust and meets a minimum of four times a year.
-The Board currently has 9 Trustees.
+The Trust Board is led by the Chair of the Trust and meets six times a year.
+The Board currently has 7 Trustees.
 Trustees are appointed for 4 years per term and the Chair of the trustees is elected on an annual basis.

 Our current Board of Trustees are:

-Paul was the lead proposer for the Trust's free school bids in Sidcup, Southampton and Northfleet.
-He is the current Chair of the Trust and we expect Paul to sit on the MAT Board in the role of C.E.O.
-His transition from chair of the Trust to C.E.O. is determined by the timescales of projects currently in the pre-opening phase moving to Funding Agreement.
+Paul was the lead proposer for the Trust's free school bids in Sidcup and Southampton and is the current Chair of the Trust.
 Paul has led the development of the Trust to this point and his key skills are in the area of leadership and team development.
 Paul has over 20 years’ experience of leading large events and organisations.
-These include, the Pioneer Network of churches National Leadership Team and the Leadership Team of Spring Harvest - which is the largest Christian conference in the U.K., bringing together around 25,000 people from across the UK.
+These include, the Pioneer Network of Churches National Leadership Team and the Leadership Team of Spring Harvest - which is the largest Christian conference in the U.K., bringing together around 25,000 people from across the UK.
 Paul has also pioneered the successful Lark in the Park community festival which has become the London Borough of Bexley’s largest free community festival and has won numerous awards including the Metropolitan Police award for the best 'Faith Based Initiative' in the capital.
 This event now runs in multiple locations both nationally and internationally.
-A school governor since 2007, Paul is a qualified chair of governors and is the obvious choice to lead as C.E.O in the next phase of the Trust's development.
+A school governor since 2007, Paul is a qualified chair of governors and has recently completed the Executive Educators Training Programme

 Paul Williams is an Entrepreneur and Businessman who increasingly also serves in the Charity sector.
 He has founded and run numerous companies over the last 30 years.
 He featured on the launch series with his son Ben on Channel 4’s ‘The Secret Millionaire’ and was listed in the Sunday Times Rich List in 2008.